Check out this awesome plan for a giant tower created by Vladimir Tatlin in early 20th-century Russia.

 Tatlin’s Tower Art Monuments Lesson

-Compare and Contrast Tatlin’s Tower with other monumental structures like the Great Pyramids, the Empire State Bulding, the Eiffel Tower, the Arch of Titus, etc. Have student right an essay picking their favorite structure.
+Compare and Contrast Tatlin’s Tower with other monumental structures like the Great Pyramids, the Empire State Building, the Eiffel Tower, the Arch of Titus, etc. Have student write an essay about their favorite structure.
 Or, have them create a presentation of monuments being sure to discuss the form, the meaning, the materials, and the feelings of the monument.
+Please note, this post includes Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 More Resources and Citations